silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/03_HTMLEditorField.md

 ### Specify which configuration to use

-By default, a config named 'cms' is used in any new [api:HTMLEditorField].
+By default, a config named 'cms' is used in any new [api:SilverStripe\Forms\HTMLEditor\HTMLEditorField].

-If you have created your own [api:HtmlEditorConfig] and would like to use it, you can call `HtmlEditorConfig::set_active('myConfig')` and all subsequently created [api:HTMLEditorField] will use the configuration with the name 'myConfig'.
+If you have created your own [api:SilverStripe\Forms\HTMLEditor\HtmlEditorConfig] and would like to use it, you can call `HtmlEditorConfig::set_active('myConfig')` and all subsequently created [api:SilverStripe\Forms\HTMLEditor\HTMLEditorField] will use the configuration with the name 'myConfig'.

-You can also specify which [api:HtmlEditorConfig] to use on a per field basis via the construct argument.
+You can also specify which [api:SilverStripe\Forms\HTMLEditor\HtmlEditorConfig] to use on a per field basis via the construct argument.
-This is particularly useful if you need different configurations for multiple [api:HTMLEditorField] on the same page or form.
+This is particularly useful if you need different configurations for multiple [api:SilverStripe\Forms\HTMLEditor\HTMLEditorField] on the same page or form.

 	:::php
 	class MyObject extends DataObject {